Vocational Independence Program

 Introduction to Independence (I to I) Summer Program

 This five-week summer bridge program is designed to assist students in their transition from high school to post-secondary life.
 Students ages 17 years old and up are invited to live on our SUNY Old Westbury site where they focus upon the acquisition of independent living, social, and vocational skills.
 Read more about this summer program on the NYIT website.

-NYIT's Old Westbury campus, formally known as the Dorothy and Alexander Schure Old Westbury Campus after the founder of the university, is nestled among 176 wooded and landscaped acres.
+NYIT’s Long Island (Old Westbury) campus, formally known as the Dorothy and Alexander Schure Old Westbury campus after the founder of the university, is nestled among 176 wooded and landscaped acres.
 A tranquil and lush setting, it comprises the former C.V.
 Whitney estate as well as several other Gold Coast Long Island estates.

-VIP students enjoy all the services and amenities that the Old Westbury campus offers its students, including such things as NYIT libraries, student-run clubs and activities, athletic and other campus events, academic resources, and other student services.
-All residential NYIT students in Old Westbury live in residence halls located on the State University of New York (SUNY) Old Westbury campus.
+VIP students enjoy all the services and amenities that the campus offers its students, including such things as NYIT libraries, student-run clubs and activities, athletic and other campus events, academic resources, and other student services.
+All residential NYIT students on Long Island live in residence halls located at the State University of New York (SUNY) Old Westbury campus.
 VIP has its own residence hall, exclusive to our students, within this residential village.
-Visit NYIT-Old Westbury campus for more information and to take a virtual tour.
+Visit NYIT-Long Island (Old Westbury) campus for more information and to take a virtual tour.

 VIP residential staff consists of a full-time coordinator of residential life, a full-time medical director, and trained resident advisors, who are on duty every evening starting at 5 p.m. and throughout the weekend.